-Today, I work much less at a remote job I love for a company with a solid mission, have interesting podcast projects, participate in local politics, and travel several times a year for business and for pleasure.
+Today, I work much less after raising my rates as a freelancer, have interesting podcast projects, participate in local politics, and travel several times a year for business and for pleasure.
 When I look at what I want my life to be like 10, 15, 20 years from now, I honestly hope it looks a lot like it does today.

 Getting from that point to today required planning and work.
 And, more importantly, it required vision.
 I had to clarify what I wanted my life to look like.
 Once I visualized the end result, I was able to work backward and take steps to come closer to that goal.

 How I Began Moving Toward Financial Happiness — While Visiting the Coffee Shop